Not actual patient.

 If PEDMARK is given too soon after cisplatin infusion, it may impact how well cisplatin works.

-If PEDMARK is given more than 6 hours after cisplatin infusion, it may not work to protect your child’s hearing.
+If PEDMARK is given more than 6 hours after cisplatin infusion, it may not work to protect someone’s hearing.

-A child should not get PEDMARK if the next scheduled cisplatin infusion will start in less than 10 hours.
+A person should not get PEDMARK if the next scheduled cisplatin infusion will start in less than 10 hours.

 FENNEC HEARS logo